Updated May 26, 2023

 Example #3 – Search Path

 Sometimes we create synonyms by using database links or paths.
-At that time we use this function as follows.
+At that time, we used this function as follows.

-In the above statement, we show the search path command to see the existing schema.
+The above statement shows the search path command to see the existing schema.
 Illustrate the end result of the above declaration by using the following snapshot.